iot49/photo-web/projectBrief.md

     N --> A

     A --> DB
+    A --> AD
     P --> APL
     F --> FD
+    AN --> TL
+    AN --> AD

     style T fill:#e1f5fe
     style A fill:#f3e5f5
     style N fill:#e8f5e8
     style P fill:#fff3e0
     style F fill:#fce4ec
+    style AN fill:#fff8e1
 ```

 **Figure 1: System Architecture** - The complete Photo Web system showing all services and their relationships.
 Traefik acts as the central ingress point, routing most requests through Nginx which proxies to Photos and Files services.
-Auth service has both direct access from Traefik (for login) and proxied access through Nginx.
+Auth service has both direct access from Traefik (for login) and proxied access through Nginx, and collects analytics data during authorization.
+Analytics service processes Traefik logs and auth-collected data to generate usage reports.

 ### Authentication Flow